AnthonyLloyd/BenchmarksGame/README.md

 # Benchmarks Game

-Style and performance inprovements for the C# and F# entries in the benchmarks game
+Style and performance inprovements for the C# and F# entries in the benchmarks game.